 - First Trust Indxx Innovative Transaction & Process ETF (NASDAQ:LEGR) — A fund that tracks the Indxx Blockchain Index.
 This index is comprised of international publicly listed companies that are involved in blockchain.

 - Blockchain Technologies ETF (TSX:HBLK,OTC Pink:BKKCF) — Harvest Portfolios Group issues the Blockchain Technologies ETF, which was the first Canadian blockchain ETF on the market.
 The fund is focused on securities involved in blockchain, as well as instruments that could include preferred shares, convertible debt and warrants.
-The fund is listed on the Toronto Stock Exchange.

 - Capital Link NextGen Protocol ETF (ARCA:KOIN) — An ETF with holdings that were selected by an artificial intelligence-powered algorithm based on textual analysis.
 The ETF invests in companies that are related to blockchain across four main categories.